 The ride is suitable for intermediate to experienced riders who are confident on a horse at all paces.
 The pace is varied to include walk, trot, canter and gallop so riders must be confident riding at speed in open spaces.
 Together with the guide you will choose your horse according to your riding level, your height, weight, and preference.

 The weight limit for this ride is 220 lb/100 kg, please enquire if you are an experienced rider exceeding this weight.

-Brazil has a rich cuisine as the country is a mixture of European, Indian, African and Asian cultures and this is reflected in the way the Brazilians cook.
-The Brazilian cuisine is varied with the main dishes are mostly rice and beans (Feijão) and sauces, with lots of meat or fish and salads.
-From region to region one has its own traditional dishes.
+Brazil has a rich cuisine with a mixture of European, Indian, African and Asian cultures, This is reflected in the way the Brazilians cook.
+The cuisine is varied with the main dishes mostly feature rice and beans (Feijão) and sauces, with lots of meat or fish and salads.
+Each region has its own traditional dishes.
 As this trail meanders around the coastline the food is mainly fish and seafood, all fresh and locally sourced.
 Breakfast varies from place to place but guests can expect a selection of fresh, tropical fruits, yogurts and pastries.

 Please note that it is your responsibility to ensure you have the correct documentation in place for your trip.